kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

   ### Request validation schema

-  upgrade-responder should be configured with a JSON schema used to validate the request payload.
+  The `upgrade-responder` should be configured with a JSON schema used to validate the request payload.
 This is a proposed validation schema to be used:

   ```json